jywei02/jywei02.github.io/_pages/about.md

 </head>
 <body>
   <p class="footer-counter">
-    Thanks for reading this far!
+    Thanks for reading this far!<br>
     You are visitor
     <span id="busuanzi_value_site_pv" class="glow">0</span>
     to this page.
   </p>